Our research is editorially independent but we may earn a commission for purchases made through our links.

-Surrounded by both salt and freshwater, Fort Myers is an outdoor lover’s dream with a collection of natural preserves, state parks and beautiful white sand beaches.
-Boasting plenty of picturesque natural landscapes to fill your time, you can spend your days indulging in the area’s endless array of water activities, exploring historic landmarks and spotting local wildlife.
+Surrounded by both salt and freshwater, Fort Myers is an outdoor lover’s dream with a collection of natural preserves, state parks and beautiful white-sand beaches.
+Boasting plenty of picturesque natural landscapes to fill your time, you can spend your days indulging in the area’s endless array of water activities, exploring historic landmarks and spotting local wildlife before retreating to a beautiful beachfront hotel.
 A great destination for outdoor adventures, here are the best things to do in Fort Myers.

 YOU'RE ALL SET!